DanielSeehausen/lecture-bits-bytes-and-arrays/day1/day1.md

   - a couple of fundamentals
   - what does it mean to pass by reference and pass by value?
   - want to discuss bits/bytes memory usage
-  - transition that into discussing true arrays
+  - transition that into discussing arrays
   - in comes a vector bjarne you are the man
   - then we forget everything and address javascript's abomination arrays